opencast/opencast.github.io/community.md

 {% include fullsizebox.html
 title="Users"
-description="As we are an free and open-source project, we cannot tell exactly how many institutions are using Opencast wordwide.
-But we have some reference users that are sharing their story how they use Opencast.
+description="Find out who is using Opencast and read stories on how others use Opencast.
 [Read more...](users)" image="assets/img/eth_studenten_02.png" linkurl="users" align="right"